hgDendi/ExpandableRecyclerView/README.md

 ![demo](https://github.com/hgDendi/ExpandableRecyclerView/blob/master/README_support/expandableRecyclerView.gif)

-It encapsulates the **expand and fold operation** in abstract class ExpandableListAdapter,which makes it flexible.
+It encapsulates the **expand and fold operation** in abstract class [ExpandableListAdapter](https://github.com/hgDendi/ExpandableRecyclerView/blob/master/expandablerecycleradapter/src/main/java/com/hgdendi/expandablerecycleradapter/ExpandableRecyclerViewAdapter.java),which makes it flexible.

-See the usage below , all you need is just implements the class and override these 5 methods:
+See the usage below , all you need to do is just extending the class and overriding these 5 methods:

 * getGroupCount
 * getGroupPosition